 - Specialist treatment for refractory infections includes fluconazole given by mouth or itraconazole for fluconazole-resistant cases.

 Mild or localised oral candidiasis:

 - Use topical treatment for 7 days and continue until 2 days after symptoms clear.

-- Options are oral miconazole gel or nystatin suspension.
-Note: miconazole cautions re drug interactions and liver disease.
+- Options are oral miconazole gel (first-line) or nystatin suspension.
+NB: miconazole cautions re drug interactions and liver disease.